 The ESOP isn’t a new concept, yet it remains a niche liquidity and employee wealth creation tool.
 There are fewer than 7,000 active plans in the US, according to the NCEO.

-Nonetheless, in the face of social and economic upheaval, the ideas of Louis Kelso and Mortimer Adler – pioneers of the modern ESOP – are incredibly salient.
+Nonetheless, the ideas of Louis Kelso and Mortimer Adler – pioneers of the modern ESOP – are incredibly salient.

 "Democracy requires an economic system which supports the political ideals of liberty and equality for all.
 Men cannot exercise freedom in the political sphere when they are deprived of it in the economic sphere." —Mortimer Adler, The Capitalist Manifesto (1958 preface)